 By definition, a Metadata Query Server implements the Metadata Query Protocol.
 A reference implementation for the latter is Ian Young's Metadata Query Server (mdq-server) based on the Shibboleth Metadata Aggregator software.
-A concrete instance of mdq-server has been deployed in conjunction with the InCommon Per-Entity Metadata Pilot.
+The InCommon Federation's metadata service is a real-world deployment instance of mdq-server.

 As defined in the base specification, a metadata query request URL is constructed by concatenating the following four components (two of which are variable):

 - A single "/" character, unless the base URL already ends in a "/"

 - The string "entities/"